meteor/meteor/content/cordova.md

 In order to build your app for Android, you will need to [configure your app](#configuring-your-app) with at least a version number, and the required set of app icons and launch screens.

 After running `meteor build` the generated APK will be copied from the `<build-output-directory>/android/project/build/outputs/apk/release` directory to `<build-output-directory>/android/release-unsigned.apk`.
-> If you have installed the [Crosswalk plugin](https://crosswalk-project.org/) you will need to manually copy the APK file `cp ~/build-output-directory/android/project/build/outputs/apk/android-armv7-release-unsigned.apk ~/build-output-directory/android/release-unsigned.apk`
+> If you have installed [Crosswalk](https://atmospherejs.com/meteor/crosswalk), you will need to manually copy the APK file `cp ~/build-output-directory/android/project/build/outputs/apk/android-armv7-release-unsigned.apk ~/build-output-directory/android/release-unsigned.apk`

 Before submitting the APK(s) to the Play Store, you will need to sign the APK and run [`zipalign`](http://developer.android.com/tools/help/zipalign.html) on it to optimize the archive.